Akasa Air to start Bengaluru-Pune flights from Nov 23 | Business

 - India

-Akasa Air will start flights to Pune from November 23, making the city the ninth destination in the new airline's network.
+Akasa Air will start flights from Bengaluru to Pune from November 23, making the city the ninth destination in the new airline's network.

 The carrier, which started operations on August 7, expects to cross some 58 daily flights and 400 weekly flights by the end of November, a release said on Wednesday.